fhvegh/Efficiency-Fire-Extinguishers/README.md

 The model will produce a result of one class: fire extinguished or not, so it is a supervised classification model.
 </p>
+<p>The technology used was R programming and statistics software.</p>